pantheon-systems/documentation/source/content/guides/drupal-commandline.md

 [Drush](https://github.com/drush-ops/drush) is a tool for working with Drupal from the command line.
 [Terminus](/terminus) allows you to use the command line to do everything you can do in Pantheon's browser-based dashboard.
 You can also run Drush commands directly from Terminus, making it a single solution for command line development on Pantheon.

-This guide will walk you through using Drush and Terminus in the command line to create a new Drupal site, add modules, create content, and move configurations between Pantheon environments.
+This guide walks you through using Drush and Terminus in the command line to create a new Drupal site and move configurations between Pantheon environments.

 ## Before You Begin